-SLSC is proud to have supported the development of ‘Life(r)’s Work’ with the PeerLife Collaborative.
-This report provides a comprehensive assessment of the LifeLine program based on an analysis of historical data.
+SLSC is proud to have supported the development of Life(r)’s Work: An Historical Analysis and Evaluation of a Program for Life Sentenced People in Canada with the PeerLife Collaborative.
+This report provides a comprehensive assessment of the LifeLine® program based on an analysis of historical data.
 It also evaluates work that has been undertaken following the loss of Government funding in 2012, and provides recommendations for building on the strengths of this internationally recognized, award-winning service.

 SLSC and St. Leonard’s Home Trenton worked together to develop Beyond Custody: Positive Pathways to Housing for Youth in Conflict with the Law.
-This project was funded under the Innovative Solutions to Homelessness (ISH) branch of the Homelessness Partnering Strategy (HPS) at Employment and Social Development Canada.
 This project built on SLSC’s research findings to assist SLHT with developing and improving pathways to housing for young people beyond a custodial sentence, and enhancing strategic partnerships with local stakeholders.
 The main objective was to undertake a data collection initiative that provided SLHT with a snapshot of the housing trajectories of youth who are exiting their residential program.
+This project was funded under the Innovative Solutions to Homelessness (ISH) branch of the Homelessness Partnering Strategy (HPS) at Employment and Social Development Canada.